gretazella/DRiFT/README.md

 to be added: neonyms and retronyms are replaced with placeholders.

-The experiments on connotation are based on the code from: https://github.com/valeriobasile/connhyp/tree/main.o
+The experiments on connotation are based on the code from: https://github.com/valeriobasile/connhyp/tree/main.

+The complete list of positive and negative seed words are added to the "data" folder.